 For example, let’s calculate the displacement for a motor with a bore size of 3.4″, a stroke length of 3.6″ and 8 cylinders.

 displacement = π / 4 × 3.4″2 × 3.6″ × 8

 displacement = 0.78539816339 × 11.56 × 3.6 × 8

 displacement = 261.48 cu in

-Engine displacement is often measured in liters, cubic centimeters, or cubic inches.
-If the bore and stroke measurements are in inches then the result from the formula above will be in cubic inches.
-If the measurements are in centimeters then the result will be in cubic centimeters.
+Engine displacement can be measured in liters, cubic centimeters, or cubic inches.
+If the bore and stroke measurements are in inches, then the result from the formula above will be in cubic inches.
+If the measurements are in centimeters, then the result will be in cubic centimeters.